 - Variation within a historical experience base which is not regular

 This variation usually lies within three standard deviations from the mean where 99.73% of values are expected to be found.
 On a control chart, they are indicated by a few random points that are within the control limit.
 These kinds of variations will require management action since there can be no immediate process to rectify it.
 You will have to make a fundamental change to reduce the number of common causes of variation.
-If there’s only common causes of variation on your chart, your process is said to be ‘statistically stable'.
+If there are only common causes of variation on your chart, your process is said to be “statistically stable.”

-Take, for example, an employee who takes a little longer than usual to complete a certain task.
-He is given two days to do a task and instead he takes two and a half days; this is considered a common cause of variation.
-His completion time would not have deviated a lot from the mean, since you would have had to consider the fact that he could submit it a little late.
+Consider an employee who takes a little longer than usual to complete a specific task.
+He is given two days to do a task, and instead, he takes two and a half days; this is considered a common cause variation.
+His completion time would not have deviated very much from the mean since you would have had to consider the fact that he could submit it a little late.

 Here’s another example: you estimate 20 minutes to get ready and ten minutes to get to work.
-Instead, you take five minutes extra getting ready because you had to pack lunch and 15 additional minutes to get to work because of traffic.
+Instead, you take five minutes extra to get ready because you had to pack lunch and 15 additional minutes to get to work because of traffic.

-Other examples that relate to projects are inappropriate procedures, as in the lack of clearly defined standard procedures, poor working conditions, measurement errors, normal wear and tear, computer response times, etc. These are all common cause variation.
+Other examples that relate to projects are inappropriate procedures, which can include the lack of clearly defined standard procedures, poor working conditions, measurement errors, normal wear and tear, computer response times, etc. These are all common cause variation.

-Special Cause of Variance, on the other hand, refers to unexpected glitches that affect a process.
-The term Special Cause of Variance was coined by W Edwards Deming and is also known as an ‘Assignable Cause'.
+Special Cause Variation, on the other hand, refers to unexpected glitches that affect a process.
+The term Special Cause Variation was coined by W. Edwards Deming and is also known as an “Assignable Cause.”
 These are variations that were not observed previously and are unusual, non-quantifiable variations.

 These causes are sporadic, and they are a result of a specific change that is brought about in a process resulting in a chaotic problem.
 It is not usually part of your normal process and occurs out of the blue.
 Causes are usually related to some defect in the system or method.
-However, this failure can be corrected by making changes in a certain method, component or process.
+However, this failure can be corrected by making changes to affected methods, components, or processes.

 - New and unanticipated or previously neglected episode within the system